Award: Associate of Applied Science

 Upon successful completion of the AAS Nursing Program, the graduate will:

-- Provide patient-centered care that demonstrates therapeutic relationships, caring behaviors, self determination to diverse populations across the lifespan.
+- Provide patient-centered care that demonstrates therapeutic relationships, caring behaviors, and self determination to diverse populations across the lifespan.

 - Practice safe nursing care that minimizes risk of harm across systems and client populations.